recurly/recurly-docs-deprecated/docs/Integration Guides/3d-secure-20-integration-guide.md

 ---
-title: 3D secure 2.0 integration guide
+title: 3D secure 2.0 integration
 excerpt: >-
   A concise guide to implementing 3D Secure 2.0 for PSD2 compliance.
 Learn about frictionless, fingerprint, and challenge flows, plus essential setup steps for